nekevss/talks/rust-talk-2025-12/index.md

 <!-- end_slide -->

-But what is the URL class?
+But what actually is the URL class?
 ---

 The URL class is defined by WHATWG in IDL as: